 Conversational style program brings together teens and professionals to discuss issues facing South Carolina’s youth

-- Viewers can watch a recording of the live broadcast on the SCETV website, YouTube channel, social media platforms or on ETV World on September 25 at 10 p.m.
+- Viewers can also watch the broadcast on the SCETV website, YouTube channel or Facebook.
+SCETV Safe Space will re-air on ETV World on Sept.
+30 at 10 p.m.

 About South Carolina ETV and Public Radio

-South Carolina ETV (SCETV) is the state's public educational broadcasting network.
-Using television, radio and diverse digital properties, SCETV's mission is to enrich lives by educating children, informing and connecting citizens, celebrating our culture and environment and instilling the joy of learning.
-In addition to airing local programs, such as Carolina Classrooms, Making It Grow, Palmetto Scene and This Week in South Carolina, SCETV also presents multiple programs to regional and national audiences, including By The River, Expeditions, Reconnecting Roots, Reel South, Somewhere South, Yoga in Practice and Live from Charleston Music Hall.
+South Carolina ETV and Public Radio (SCETV) is the state's public educational broadcasting network.
+SCETV amplifies South Carolina voices, provides educational experiences and strengthens communities, while working toward creating a stronger, more connected and informed South Carolina.
+In addition to airing local programs, such as Carolina Classrooms, Making It Grow, and This Week in South Carolina, SCETV also presents multiple programs to regional and national audiences, including By The River, After Action, Reconnecting Roots, Reel South, Somewhere South, Yoga in Practice and How She Rolls.
 In addition, SC Public Radio produces the national radio production, Chamber Music from Spoleto Festival USA.